 --The Houston Texans were bracing for life without Brian Cushing almost from the time the linebacker hit the MetLife Stadium turf on Monday night.

 He was injured on a cut block by New York Jets offensive guard Matt Slauson in the second quarter.
 There was no penalty on the play and the block is legal.
 Tests Tuesday confirmed the team's initial expectation that he was out for the season with a torn ACL.

 "I got cut," Cushing told USA Today.
 "I got cut on a run play.
 It happens.
 I was just keeping my head up.
 Whatever happens, happens.
 It's football.
 It's part of the game."

 Cushing was the Texans' leading tackler this season.

---Despite a continued slump, Jets quarterback Mark Sanchez
+--Despite a continued slump, Jets quarterback Mark Sanchez remains the starter.

 "No question," head coach Rex Ryan told reporters Tuesday.

 Sanchez had another poor performance Monday night against the Houston Texans, throwing for 230 yards, with a touchdown and two interceptions.
 He has completed just 48.4 percent of his passes this season, the fifth-lowest percentage through five team games since 2000, with at least 100 attempts.

 As Sanchez struggles, the pressure mounts to start popular backup Tim Tebow, who led the Denver Broncos to the playoffs after replacing Kyle Orton.

 The Jets (2-3) have generated just two touchdowns in its past 45 possessions.
 The team has lost two straight heading into a game against the Indianapolis Colts.